 The Board of Trustees

 The members of the board are drawn from the alumni body and from leaders from across the country.
-Almost half of the current trustees are alumni of the College, with two seats specifically reserved for young alumni, and one seat reserved for the immediate past president of the Alumni Association.
+Almost half of the current trustees are alumni of the College, with three seats specifically reserved for young alumni, and one seat reserved for the immediate past president of the Alumni Association.
 The president holds a seat on the board.

 The Board has an active program of trustee annual giving, with participation by 100 percent of the trustees.
 In addition to annual giving, the trustees, both individually and as a group, have been generous supporters of recent capital campaigns.